 At the same time, I am curious about how we translate our research into pedagogy.
 To that end, I have investigated how public organizations process data, engage the public, and implement new technology.
 With colleagues at NC State, I have explored how public administration scholars are taught to teach and the specific needs of nonprofit managers.

 At part of my PhD coursework, I have developed a broad suite of methodological skills and approaches and feel comfortable in both a qualitative and quantitative environment.
-I feel most at home in a collaborative environment where different specialties and passions mix together to solve the problems we care about.
+I feel most at home in a collaborative environment where different specialties and passions mix together to solve problems.

 Outside of the academy, I have become a valued strategic adviser to government organizations and the groups that work with them.
-He has facilitated discussions, workshops, classes, and presentations with all levels of an organization.
-He has engaged with elected executives, administrative staff, and volunteer leadership.
-In his private sector work, he developed product and consulting team strategy for several government software companies.
+I have facilitated discussions, workshops, classes, and presentations with all levels of an organization.
+Before beginning my PhD program, I developed product and consulting team strategy for several government software companies and was a planner.

 I value community service.
 Currently I serve as the chair of the Raleigh Parks, Recreation and Greenway Advisory Board.
 I have served as chair of the Central Citizens Advisory Council and on various citizen initiatives in the city including the Citizen Engagement Task Force.
 At NC State I have served as a peer mentor and a representative to the Graduate Student Association.

 Ideally I would like to join a faculty of driven researchers and educators who are committed to advancing the field of public administration.